 - dental plaque and cavities

-Here are eight simple tips a person can use to cut sugar out of their diet:
+Here are eight simple tips a person can use to help cut sugar from their diet:

 1. Take it slow

-One of the most important things to consider when changing the diet is to do so gradually.
-Going from a diet full of sugar to one containing no sugar should be a slow process.
+One of the most important things to remember when changing the diet is to do so gradually.
+Going from a diet full of sugar to one without any should be a slow process.

 It may help to start by eliminating the most obvious sources of sugar.
-Baked goods, such as cakes, muffins, and brownies, can easily be avoided.
-Eliminating candy and sugary beverages is an excellent place to start.
+People can easily avoid baked goods such as cakes, muffins, and brownies.
+Removing candy and sugary beverages is also an excellent place to start.

-A person can also try reducing the amount of sugar and cream they put in their coffee or tea, gradually omitting it completely.
-Working up to a no sugar diet can help retrain the palate, so a person does not crave the missing sugar.
+A person can also try reducing the amount of sugar and cream they add to their coffee or tea, working up to using none at all.
+Building up to a no-sugar diet can help a person retrain the palate, meaning that they are less likely to crave the missing sugar.